-Research archivist Sverker Hyltén-Cavallius is an associate professor of ethnology and has been a senior lecturer and researcher at Stockholm University and Gothenburg University.
+Research archivist Sverker Hyltén-Cavallius is an associate professor of ethnology at Stockholm University and has previously worked as senior lecturer and researcher at Stockholm University and the University of Gothenburg.

 Select publications in English

 Kreativa förflyttningar: Musikaliska flöden i 1960- och 1970-talens Sverige (Hyltén-Cavallius, Sverker red.)
 Möklinta: Gidlunds.
 2022.